 Design Takeaway #1: Foliage is Cool

 This photograph of an agave is a classic Chanticleer scene.
 Totally impractical for my Zone 5 garden because it would never survive a Michigan Winter without being taken into a greenhouse, but look at that beautiful plant!
-It makes me want to pick up and move to the high dessert of Santa Fe, New Mexico.
+It makes me want to pick up and move to the high desert of Santa Fe, New Mexico.

 A testament to the power of texture and foliage in the garden.
 And you know what?
 You can achieve a similar look in a Zone 5 garden using a well-placed Yucca.

 This shady seating area is filled with chartreuse-colored foliage plants in every shape and texture.
 In the photo above, there are very few flowers, but that doesn’t minimize the beauty of this scene.
 This area of the garden was incredibly inspiring.
-The color, form and texture of the various plants all woven together into a tapestry of happy color.
+The color, form, and texture of the various plants all woven together into a tapestry of happy color.
 A testament to the power of foliage and color.
 Clearly, shade gardens aren’t boring.
-This is the proof.
+This is proof.

 Design Takeaway #2: Gardens and Art make great friends